 If a shipment is being transported across state lines, this is where multiple permits or multiple blanket permits will come into play.
 Carriers that operate out of a specific region obtain blanket permits across each of those states.
 This is to refrain from any issues when on the road.

 Some states, along the east coast and in the upper Northeast, can have more regulations than others.
 In these cases, it can take up to two days to issue a permit.
 Resulting in pushing back the delivery time to a minimum of 48 hours.

 Any cargo standing higher than the national legal limit places it into a different category of its own.
-Products shipped that are over 16 feet are “super status”.
+Products shipped that are over 16 feet are “super status.”
 However, there are exceptions to the criteria of this classification.
-For instance, in Florida the qualifications to become super status is one foot less at 15 feet.
-Florida is also the only exception east of the Mississippi River that do not have a height limit on cargo of 13 feet.
+For instance, in Florida, the qualifications to become super status is one foot less at 15 feet.
+Florida is also the only exception east of the Mississippi River that does not have a height limit on cargo of 13 feet.

 Most states require an escort if the load is at least 12 feet wide.
 However, if the cargo exceeds 16 feet and is a super-load, it may be required to have two.
 This all comes down to each state’s regulations.
 These pilots are usually in direct communication with the driver of the oversized load.
 This prepares them for any other drivers on the road that may be accelerating into the truck driver’s blind side.

 For any cargo shipped that is in the super status category for height, a high pole, or a height pole, an escort may be necessary.
 The escort would travel as the front load escort vehicle to determine the clearance of overhanging structures.

 The pole needs to be flexible to withstand high speeds and/or impact.
 It also needs to be non-conductive.
 Due to the possibility of driving through a thunderstorm — and does not need to interfere with the vehicle’s airbag system.